-- in Section 10.23.D.1. - iii.
-A description of the proposed conservation restrictions that will permanently protect these parcels. - iv.
-A description of the proposed arrangements and the responsible party for the long-term stewardship of the common open space including management objectives and techniques for each parcel or area. - The Planning Board may waive the recreation & open space land requirements set forth in Section 10.23 if the Planning Board makes a written finding, supported by an explanation, that the useable open space and/or recreation land is not necessary due to the location of the proposed development near existing publicly accessible open space/recreation land; or where there are no opportunities to contribute to a network of open space land, or interconnected trails, walkways and/or bicycle paths.
+- iv.
+A description of the proposed arrangements and the responsible party for the long-term stewardship of the common open space including management objectives and techniques for each parcel or area. - 2) The Planning Board may waive the recreation & open space land requirements set forth in Section 10.23 if the Planning Board makes a written finding, supported by an explanation, that the useable open space and/or recreation land is not necessary due to the location of the proposed development near existing publicly accessible open space/recreation land; or where there are no opportunities to contribute to a network of open space land, or interconnected trails, walkways and/or bicycle paths.
 The applicant must submit a written request for the waiver and provide evidence necessary for the Planning Board to make it writing findings.

-t.v.
-The area on each lot where existing forest cover will be permitted to be removed and converted to lawn, impermeable surfaces, structures or other cover and any proposed restrictions to be placed on clearing existing vegetation.
+t.w.The area on each lot where existing forest cover will be permitted to be removed and converted to lawn, impermeable surfaces, structures or other cover and any proposed restrictions to be placed on clearing existing vegetation.